sangupandi/react-native-firebase-upload/README.md

 # Installation

-`yarn add react-native-firebase-upload express busboy` in your functions dir.
+`yarn add react-native-firebase-upload express busboy raw-body` in your functions dir.

 `yarn add react-native-firebase-upload` in your React Native project.